Codyjames345/FunctionTransformationsWizard/README.md

 - run with any Python interpreter.

 TODO
-- revise maths (some wrong answers)
 - add support for other function formats like 1/x and sin(x)
 - add check for different powers
 - more idiot-proofing
 - simplify steps including variables
-- allow user entry of object function and transformation steps and return image function
 - fix RegEx matches
+- allow no brackets in cases like x**2
+- allow user entry of object function and transformation steps and return image function (V2 Update)

 Changelog

+V1.2 - The Horse Update
+- separated function name from equation
+- added support for f(x) notation
+- added header before steps showing function names

 V1.1 - Redstone Update
 - separate SanitiseInput function created